IvanCastillo1986/cyber-p2-project/pfSense.md

 ## Step 1.
 Create a VPC
 Name is `pfSense-firewall`<br>
 Ipv4 CIDR is `10.1.0.0/16`\
-Everything else will stay at default
+Everything else will stay at default.
 Click `create`

 ## Step 2.
 Create two subnets